cmouse/pwkeep/README.md

     * 32 byte key (algorithm dependant)
   * data: encrypted credential with above key+id

 You cannot decrypt this with openssl directly, but you can easily write a program to do this.
+The header is padded with OAEP padding.